zhanzixi/hello-world/Documents/vm.md

   * Netty provides an extensive set of predefined handlers that you can use out of the box, including handlers for protocols such as HTTP and SSL/TLS.
 * Under the covers, an ***EventLoop*** is assigned to each Channel to handle all of the events
 * The EventLoop itself is driven by only one thread that handles all of the I/O events for one Channel and does not change during the lifetime of the EventLoop.
+* By default, a handler will forward the invocation of a handler method to the next one in the chain.
+Therefore, if exceptionCaught() is not implemented somewhere along the chain, exceptions received will travel to the end of the
+  ChannelPipeline and will be logged.
+For this reason, your application should supply at least one ChannelHandler that implements exceptionCaught().
+* Note that the message sent by the server may be received in chunks.
+That is, if the server sends 5 bytes, there’s no guarantee that all 5 bytes will be received at once.
+Even for such a small amount of data, the channelRead0() method could be called twice, first with a ByteBuf (Netty’s byte container) holding 3 bytes, and second with a ByteBuf holding 2 bytes.
+As a stream-oriented protocol, TCP guarantees that the bytes will be received in the order in which they were sent by the server.
+* in Netty 4 all I/O operations and events are handled by the Thread that has been assigned to the ***EventLoop***
+* We stated earlier the importance of not blocking the current I/O thread.
+We’ll say it again in another way: “Never put a long-running task in the execution queue, because it will block any other task from executing on the same thread.”
+* Once a Channel has been assigned an EventLoop, it will use this EventLoop (and the associated Thread) throughout its lifetime.

 # Go